Trevor Zwetsloot: New England Revolution II

 On 22 February 2022, Zwetsloot signed with MLS Next Pro side New England Revolution II.
 He made his debut for New England on 27 March 2022, starting in a 2–2 draw with New York City FC II.
 Following the 2022 season, his option was declined by New England.

 Pittsburgh Riverhounds

 On 14 March 2023, Zwetsloot joined USL Championship side Pittsburgh Riverhounds for their 2023 season.
+Following the 2023 Players' Shield winning season, Zwetsloot became a free agent.

+Loudoun United

+On May 7, 2024, just over 5 months after Zwetsloot became a free agent, fellow USL Championship team Loudoun United announced via Twitter that they had signed Trevor Zwetsloot on a 25-day contract.
+He made his debut off the bench in the 3-0 home win against Monterey Bay FC.